NEONScience/NEON-Data-Skills/tutorials/R/R-basics/Set-Working-Directory-In-R.md

-The primary goal of this tutorial is to explain how to set a working directory in `R`.
-The working directory points to a directory or folder on the computer where data that you wish to work with in `R` is stored.
+The primary goal of this tutorial is to explain how to set a working directory in R. The working directory points to a directory or folder on the computer where data that you wish to work with in R is stored.
 Along the way it teaches how to download and unzip the data files that accompany many NEON Data Skills tutorials and the concepts of file paths – use the menu bar at right to navigate to your desired topic.